snirp/DEPRECATED-braincards/README.md

-# braincards
+# DEPRECATED braincards
 Service for embedded questions and spaced repetition

-*This codebase is currently under development.
-Please check back for more information soon.*
+This repository has been supplanted by a new codebase at https://github.com/snirp/braincards and is kept only for reference.